boazbk/crypto/lec_14_zero_knowledge.md

 ### More applications

-I chose these two examples above exactly because they are hardly the first that come to mind when thinking about zero knowledge.
+I chose these two examples above precisely because they are hardly the first that come to mind when thinking about zero knowledge.
 Zero knowledge has been used for many cryptographic applications.
 One such application (originating from work of Fiat and Shamir) is the use for _identification protocols_.
 Here Alice knows a solution $x$ to a puzzle $P$, and proves her identity to Bob by, for example, providing an encryption $c$ of $x$ and proving in zero knowledge that